lfinnigan/lfinnigan.github.io/fields.md

 <li>Use a semicolon to separate multiple values

-<li>Avoid use of placeholder values (e.g., “Unknown”, “s.n.”); leave the field blank if a publisher cannot be accurately determined or if there is no publisher
+<li>Avoid use of placeholder values (e.g., "Unknown", "s.n."); leave the field blank if a publisher cannot be accurately determined or if there is no publisher

 <li>Avoid use of qualifying terms except in cases where a role is included in the authorized form.
-For example, prefer “Rand McNally and Company” not “Rand McNally and Company, publisher”
+For example, prefer "Rand McNally and Company" not "Rand McNally and Company, publisher"

 <li>Not to be used for the entity responsible for digitizing or making the digital representation available
 </li>